axelzebe/perseverance/README.md

 # perseverance
-I created this Visual Novel for my thesis
+I created this Visual Novel using Unity for my thesis You can download the android and the desktop version here: https://drive.google.com/drive/folders/13s8IERkEDBcTwF-oZQ4chu7AmwIWUetC?usp=share_link